Episodes

 Follow Jack on X.

-Read his latest on the Daily Sceptic here and here.
+Read his article on the Daily Sceptic here.

 Produced by Richard Eldred.